MannyHuang/fullstack_notes/web_dev/nestjs.md

   - change req, res
   - end req, res cycle
   - call next() to pass control if not ending req, res cycle
+- functional middleware
-- functional middleware: middleware that is a function and requires no dependency
+  - a function and requires no dependency

+## exception filters
+- extends HttpException
+- default global exception filter will catch all HttpException

-## pipes
+## pipe
-- use cases
+- two use cases
+  - transformation: input => output
+  - validation: throw exception if invalid
+- operate on arguments processed by controller route handler
+- no controller method is executed if exception is thrown
+- built-in pieples
+  - ValidationPipe
-  - transformation
+  - ParseIntPipe
-  - validation
+  - ParseUUIDPipe

-## guards
+## guard
+- determines if a given request should be handled by the route handler
+  - depending on permission, roles, ACLs, etc.
+- implement CanActivate interface
+- executed after each middleware, before interceptor or pipe
+- guard vs middleware
+  - middleware suitable for authentication
+  - guard more suitable for authorization, as it's aware of what will be executed next

 ## interceptors
+- implement NestInterceptor interface
+- bind extra login before/after function execution
+  - transform returned ressult
+  - transform exception thrown

+oop
+  patterns
+    IOC: inversion of control
+    SOC:
+	decoupling
+		inversion of control

+## DTO
+- exist between network transfer boundaries
+- should not contain business logic
+- internal consistency check
+- basic validation

-## custom decorators
+## ORM
+- data access layer (like dao layer in Java)

 ## CLI